Terry Pratchett's Going Postal: Plot

 After years of undertaking confidence tricks, Moist von Lipwig is caught by the Ankh-Morpork City Watch, and is sentenced to death under his current alias, Albert Spangler.
 Moist is hanged by the neck, but not killed.
 He is brought before Patrician Havelock Vetinari who gives Moist the choice to either become the new Postmaster or be executed by falling down a deep pit.

 Moist immediately attempts to escape but is caught by his parole officer Mr Pump, a golem, and brought to the rundown post office where he meets his two staff: the elderly Junior Postman Tolliver Groat and his assistant, the pin-obsessed Stanley Howler.
-Moist learns from Reacher Gilt, the unscrupulous owner of the Clacks, an optical telegraph system that has supplanted the post office, that the four previous Postmasters he died in office.
+Moist learns from Reacher Gilt, the unscrupulous owner of the Clacks, an optical telegraph system that has supplanted the post office, that the four previous Postmasters had died in office.

 Realizing he can never escape the relentless Mr. Pump, Moist visits the Golem Trust to help understand how golems are created and controlled.
 There he meets Adora Belle Dearheart for whom he begins to develop feelings.
 His con man skills prove to be useful in making the post office popular again—he invents the postage stamp in an attempt to raise money and improve efficiency and convenience, starts an express post service to neighbouring cities and hires every available golem in the city to supplement his workforce.

 While staying in the post office Moist begins to have visions which show him that some of his confidence tricks led to tragedies for those he conned, which cause him to experience feelings of remorse for the first time.
 These feelings are heightened when he discovers that Adora Belle's father Robert Dearheart was indirectly a victim of one of his cons, and as a result lost ownership of his invention, the Clacks.
 Moist confesses his past misdeeds to Adora Belle just as the post office is set afire.
 Moist sets his own safety aside and runs into the burning building to rescue Stanley Howler.
 Before finding Stanley, he is attacked by Mr Gryle, a banshee assassin who confesses that he killed the previous four Postmasters on behalf of Gilt.
 Just as Gryle is about to strike, Moist calls on the haunted letters in the post office to stop Gryle, which they do.